intel-analytics/ipex-llm/ppml/docs/prepare_environment.md

     # bind service account and user
     kubectl config set-credentials spark-user \
                   --token=$(kubectl get secret <spark_service_account_secret> -o jsonpath={.data.token} | base64 -d)
+    ```
+    Now, you should have bound the service account and user by injecting the token of service account into the user.

+    However, in some latest versions of k8s, the token would not be generated automatically after creating the service account, and you will find no secret when running `kubectl get secret|grep service-account-token` above.
+In such a case, you could manually create a secret annoted with spark service account by refering to case 1 in [Troubleshooting](#troubleshooting), and this operation will inject the service account's token into the secret.

+    Then, continue to bind the spark user with k8s cluster:

+    ```bash
     # bind user and context
     kubectl config set-context spark-context --user=spark-user